theupdateframework/pep-maximum-security-model/README.rst

   online, and may do so at once or over a period of time.

 * Attackers can respond to client requests.

+* Attackers may control any number of developer keys for projects a client does not want to install.

 Attackers are considered successful if they can cause a client to install (or leave installed) something other than the most up-to-date version of the